pluralsight/guides/draft/java-and-j2ee/building-a-graphql-server-with-spring-boot/article.md

 Update your Maven configuration in your IDE to download the dependencies if you haven't already, and run the main class of your project, in my case, `com.example.DemoGraphQL`.
 Alternatively, in a terminal window, you can execute `mvnw spring-boot:run` (or `gradle bootRun` if you're using Gradle).

 Apart from some warnings, everything should look fine in the console logs.
 You can go to [http://localhost:8080/h2-console/login.jsp](http://localhost:8080/h2-console/login.jsp) and enter the following information:
-- JDBC URL: jdbc:h2:mem:testdb
+- JDBC URL: `jdbc:h2:mem:testdb`
-- User Name: sa
+- User Name: `sa`
-- Password: <blank>
+- Password: (empty)

 ![H2 console login](https://raw.githubusercontent.com/pluralsight/guides/master/images/166fd721-9d3d-4e15-b2bc-e527d365a862.png)

-When you press the *Connect* button the console of the in-memory database should appear:
+When you press the *Connect* button, the console of the in-memory database should appear:

 ![H2 console](https://raw.githubusercontent.com/pluralsight/guides/master/images/365b3266-f00a-40e5-ac21-44b498e95022.png)